 COVID-19 Vaccination – can an employer make it compulsory for employees?

 Whether an employer can (or should) make it mandatory for employees to have the COVID-19 vaccine is far from straightforward.
 There are many factors to consider alongside the legal points highlighted below.
-In addition, the nature of the pandemic is continually changing and Government advice is being updated as more scientific data on vaccination is published and therefore the position on mandatory vaccinations may also change.
+In addition, the nature of the pandemic is continually changing and Government advice is being updated as more scientific data on vaccination is published.
+To some extent this is, therefore, a moveable feast and employers should keep a close eye on any announced change to Government guidance or legal requirements.

-So far the Government has not legislated to introduce mandatory vaccinations in any workplace, and its current position is to strongly recommend and encourage vaccination.
-However, on 14 April 2021 the Government opened a consultation on whether to make vaccinations a requirement for those working in older adult care homes.
-The consultation proposes an amendment to health and social care regulations to require care home providers to only use staff who have received the COVID-19 vaccination or who have a legitimate medical exemption.
+Although the Government has not yet legislated to introduce mandatory vaccinations in any workplace, and its current position is to strongly recommend and encourage vaccination, this is set to change in relation to care homes in England.
+On 16 June BEIS published its response to a consultation on whether to make vaccinations a requirement for those working in older adult care homes.
+It confirmed that vaccinations will become mandatory for care home staff, volunteers and anyone else entering the care home for work purposes (subject to certain exemptions).
+Within its response the Government has also stated that there will be a consultation “in the coming weeks” on making COVID-19 and flu vaccination a condition of deployment in healthcare and the wider social care sector.
+It has also been reported that the Government planned to open a consultation on requiring COVID-19 vaccination a condition of employment for health service workers.
 There is nothing currently proposed for other sectors.
 However, some employers have publicly stated that they are following a “no jab, no job” policy.

-The Government is carrying out a review into whether to introduce COVID status certification and the role it could play in reducing restrictions on social contact and improving safety.
-It will set out its conclusions in advance of step four of the Spring 2021 road map which begins no earlier than 21 June 2021.
+The Government also carried out a review into whether to introduce COVID status certification and the role it could play in reducing restrictions on social contact and improving safety.
+On 5 July 2021 it confirmed it has decided not to make this mandatory at the present time.
+However, as it is possible that certification could provide a means of keeping businesses and events going if the situation worsens in Autumn or Winter, the Government is keeping the wider application of certification under consideration.
+The review states that it is open to businesses to require visitors to provide COVID status certification as long as they comply with their legal obligations including equality law.
 The Equality and Human Rights Commission has expressed concern that this could lead to a two-tier society which could discriminate against marginalised groups where the take-up of the vaccine is lower, as well as those who cannot be vaccinated for medical reasons.
+The review recognises that there are some settings such as essential public services, essential shops and public transport where certification should never be required.

 If an employer is considering whether to make vaccination compulsory, it will need to take into account and be aware of the legal issues outlined below.